rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/AccessAndSecurity/UseCases/README.md

 # Use Cases for AccessAndSecurity
-This section covers Access and Security, dealing with use cases and user stories about access control, permissions, and security measures.
+This section covers Access and Security, dealing with use cases about access control, permissions, and security measures.